 A Guide to Vendor Evaluation and Scoring in Software Outsourcing

-If your organization has decided to build custom software to improve customer experiences, optimize internal processes, and increase revenue, sooner or later will come the question: how to choose a software development company?
+If your organization has decided to build custom software to improve customer experiences, optimize internal processes, and increase revenue, sooner or later, you'll face the tough question of how to choose a software development company most effectively.

-Why Is Software Vendor Evaluation Important in Software Outsourcing?
+Why Is Software Vendor Evaluation Important in Outsourcing?

-Building a custom software application is a significant investment.
-Implementing the wrong software or even deploying good software the wrong way may result in substantial losses in the market.
-It can even break the workflow of various teams or even the process of the entire organization.
+Building custom software or an application is a significant investment.
+Implementing the wrong technology or even deploying good software the wrong way may result in substantial business losses and lead to fewer chances of success on the market.
+It can even break the workflow of various teams or the processes of the entire organization.

-So the vendor evaluation becomes crucial.
-Whether you are a Fortune 500 company or a group of 5 enthusiasts seeking to scale the team when making their startup, the software vendor evaluation process should consider all possible risks and pitfalls, remembering that your main priority is to make a long-term ROI.
+So vendor evaluation becomes crucial.
+Whether you are a Fortune 500 company or a group of 5 enthusiasts seeking to scale the team when making a startup, the software vendor evaluation process should consider all possible risks and pitfalls.
+After all, your main priority is to make a long-term ROI.

 Why Outsourcing Vendor Evaluation Is Important

 Those entrepreneurs who value their time and resources shouldn't choose their software development partners blindly.
+The major purpose of vendor evaluation in the field of IT outsourcing is to achieve mutual gains from a fruitful collaboration.
 Since a lot is at stake, this crucial decision can't simply be a shot in the dark.

 Here are the main reasons why vendor assessment should be a top priority for your organization:

-• Cost reduction.
+- Cost reduction.
 The difference in overall costs is among the defining software evaluation criteria when comparing in-house vs outsourcing software development.
-But avoiding financial issues around the vendors' poor service and delivery as well as early detection of "hidden costs" may save you a good amount of money.
+But avoiding financial issues around the vendors' poor service and delivery as well as early detection of "hidden costs" may save you a lot of money.
 Additionally, having strong relationships with your suppliers can help you negotiate better rates and access discounts for your future projects.

-• Quality growth.
+- Quality growth.
 Choosing a software vendor who has a deep understanding of your industry or domain and extensive expertise in specific technologies you are working with helps you get a more productive service or high-quality product on the way out.
+This way, IT vendor evaluation is your path to finding a partner that'll be a perfect match.

 Start with Understanding Your Project

-Before starting the outsourcing vendor selection process, your business should turn its attention to your future projects.
-You have to go through the project discovery phase to define the type of the project, basic requirements, outline possible deadlines and decide on a software development process model.
+Before beginning the outsourcing vendor selection process, your business should turn its attention to your future projects.
+You have to go through the project discovery phase to define the type of the project and basic requirements, outline possible deadlines, and decide on an optimal software development process model.

 To understand your project better, take the following steps:

-• Define the type of a project: did you decide to build an MVP or simple project with minimum features to implement or a complex solution with flexible requirements?
+- Define the project type: did you decide to build an MVP or simple project with minimum features to implement or a complex solution with flexible requirements?

-• Evaluate the scope of a project: you need to decide on the goal of your future product, define the questions you need to discuss with their prospective vendor, consider staff and equipment it needs for successful app development, and others.
+- Evaluate the project scope: you need to decide on the goal of your future product, define the questions you need to discuss with the prospective vendor, consider the staff and equipment it needs for successful app development, and others.

-• Estimate the project budget: budgets for small projects with detailed requirements are easy to calculate, while the budgets for large ones with changing requirements can be reevaluated several times along the project.
-You must aim to make software project estimations and invest time in this vital step.
+- Estimate the project budget: budgets for small projects with detailed requirements are easy to calculate, while the budgets for large ones with changing requirements can be reevaluated several times throughout the project.
+You must aim to make accurate software project estimations and invest time in this vital step.

-• Establish deadlines: you have to define the deadlines that can't be postponed or moved and are extremely important for the project success.
+- Establish deadlines: you have to define the deadlines that can't be postponed or moved and are extremely important for the project's success.

 Top 8 Vendor Evaluation Criteria

-As a business has evaluated its project, it's time to find an outsourcing vendor.
+Once a business has evaluated its project, it's time to find an outsourcing vendor.
 There are numerous IT outsourcing models and options.
-But based on our experience talking with customers about why they chose (or didn't choose) Upsilon, we want to highlight key criteria and share a few recommendations that will help you range the vendors properly and opt for the best one.
+But based on our experience talking with customers about why they chose (or didn't choose) Upsilon, we want to highlight key IT vendor selection criteria and share a few recommendations that will help you range the vendors properly and opt for the best one.

 Expertise and Qualifications